 - Hellraiser: Judgement (2018)

 The first four films in this series were released theatrically and feature an ongoing story that is linked chronologically.
-The remainder of the series – Inferno to Judgement – was released straight to home video and does not adhere to a strict chronology.
+Movies five to ten, i.e. Inferno to Judgement, were released straight to home video and do not adhere to a strict chronology.

-Those looking to brave the series should know it is quite notorious for its uneven quality.
+Those looking to brave the Hellraiser series should know it is quite notorious for its uneven quality.
 Hellraiser: Bloodline and Hellraiser: Revelations in particular are known for being weak entries.
+You’ve been warned.

 If you’re a fan of the Hellraiser movies then you may wish to know that many classic horror movie series are currently available on Blu-ray, such as the Paranormal Activity movies.

 The Paranormal Activity: 6-Movie Collection Blu-ray release includes Paranormal Activity, Paranormal Activity 2, Paranormal Activity 3, Paranormal Activity 4, Paranormal Activity: The Marked Ones, and Paranormal Activity: The Ghost Dimension.

 Thanks for stopping by to read this post about the Hellraiser movie series.
 Should you wish to know about more iconic horror series, such as The Exorcist, The Omen, or A Nightmare on Elm Street, please click on the highlighted links.

 Alternatively, please check out one of the recommended reads below.